 If issues or violations are found during EIB testing, the Commander will be required to conduct an inquiry and submit the results to OCOI within 15 days.
 The Commander's inquiry must state what actions have been taken to address the issues, why the Commander feels the issues are unjustified, or that an investigation has been initiated.
-All correspondence will be directed to OCOI.
+All correspondence will be directed to Director, OCOI.

-Upon receiving the issue/violation information, the Commander's inquiry, and/or investigation results, OCOI will review and decide.
+Upon receiving the issue/violation information, the Commander's inquiry, and/or investigation results, OCOI will review and render a decision on the way ahead.
 If all standards were met, the authorization to award the EIB for that test will remain in effect.
 If the investigation determines that EIB standards were violated, OCOI may revoke a Test Control Number (TCN).
 If a TCN is revoked, the test is considered invalid and no EIBs may be awarded.
 A written response of the decision will be provided to the Commander in a timely manner.

-6. INTENT
+6 INTENT